brendanbond/react-acceptjs/README.md

 <HostedForm authData={authData} onSubmit={handleSubmit} />
 ```

+**Description**

+A React component that loads the appropriate Accept.js script and renders a button that will trigger a hosted PCI-DSS SAQ A compliant form that, when submitted, will return a payment nonce for use on your server.

 **Props**

 - <code><b>authData</b> : <em>{ clientKey: string; apiLoginId: string; }</em></code> - Required.
 Your Authorize.net client key and API login ID.